-Since 13th March 2020, the spread of the coronavirus (COVID-19) has led to unprecedented and gradually worsening business situation in the hospitality sector all over the world including Gibraltar.
-COVID-19 impacts the Company's operations through the operator's ability to pay the agreed rental payments as the operator, Sunborn (Gibraltar) Resort Ltd is the sole lessee and the main source of the Company's cash inflows.
+Since 13th March 2020, the spread of the coronavirus (Covid-19) has led to unprecedented and gradually worsening business situation in the hospitality sector all over the world including Gibraltar.
+Covid-19 impacts Sunborn Gibraltar through the operator Sunborn Gibraltar Resort Limited's ability to pay the agreed rental payments.
+The operator was forced during 2020 to partially and temporarily place normal hotel and restaurant operations on standby while government and FCDO issued restrictions on travel, public gatherings and the hospitality sector.